trackit/aws-api-gateway-cognito/README.md

 ### Create and authenticate a user step by step with AWS CLI

 #### Create a user

-You have to connect to the AWS Console and go on Cognito -> User Pool -> Your User Pool (get and save your Pool Id) --> App Clients and click on `Show details` and click on `Enable username password auth for admin APIs for authentication (ALLOW_ADMIN_USER_PASSWORD_AUTH)` and Save app client changes. (get and save your App client Id too).

 To create a user you have to launch the following command (replace the $ variables, and note that you will need to change the password):